-Source: United States Dept. of Agriculture, Census of Agriculture, 2012

-The residents of Thurston County recognize that aquaculture is of statewide and national interest.
+The Thurston County community recognizes that aquaculture is of statewide and national interest.
 Properly managed, aquaculture can result in long-term over short-term economic and environmental benefit.
 Aquaculture, like other natural resource industries, is an important component of the county’s rural character and economy.
-The residents of Thurston County envision a thriving and robust aquaculture industry and take responsibility for ensuring that its potential can be fully realized.
+Compared to other counties across Washington State, the 2022 USDA Census of Agriculture reports that Thurston County is ranked 3rd in the state for market value of aquaculture products sold, and market value of sales of aquaculture make up nearly a fifth of the total value of livestock products sold within the County (see Figure 3-2).
+The residents of Thurston County envision a thriving and robust aquaculture industry and take responsibility for ensuring that its potential can be fully realized, and that ecological functions of shorelines are simultaneously upheld, or even enhanced.
 They also strive to initiate and maintain a constructive and progressive partnership with the aquaculture industry.

-The aquaculture industry, comprised of responsible users of Thurston County’s marine and fresh water resources, promote wise stewardship of tidelands and other areas associated with their aquaculture activity.
-The aquaculture industry supports regulations that are operationally-feasible, scientifically sound, and fairly enforced.
+The aquaculture industry, comprised of responsible users of Thurston County’s marine and freshwater resources, promote wise stewardship of tidelands and other areas associated with aquaculture activities.
+The aquaculture industry supports regulations that are operationally feasible, scientifically sound, and fairly enforced.
 They are committed to environmental protection through full implementation of environmental codes of practice.
+Aquaculture practices are regulated by federal, state, and county agencies.

 B. Background:

 A thriving shellfish industry is located along the county's Puget Sound shorelines.
 The warm, nutrient rich tide flats of southern Puget Sound is an exceptionally valued shellfish growing area.
-Shellfish growers have taken advantage of this, producing more oysters than anywhere else in Puget Sound.
-In addition to oysters, Thurston County is also home to clam (including geoduck), mussel, and scallop farming and fish hatcheries.
-Geoduck production began to increase in 2000 and has maintained a mostly upward trajectory, surpassing production of the Pacific oyster.
-Thurston County is also home to sand lance spawning, smelt spawning, and herring spawning and holding areas.
-With an average value of sales at $18,326,000, Thurston County is ranked 4th in the state and 17th nationally for aquaculture production.
-Aquaculture within Thurston County accounts for 17 percent of “livestock” sales for the County.
-Washington State is a national leader in shellfish production.
+Thurston County is also home to oyster, clam (including geoduck), mussel, and scallop farming and fish hatcheries.
+Geoduck production began to increase in 2000 and has maintained a mostly upward trajectory, surpassing production of the Pacific oyster as of 2015.
+Thurston County is ranked 11 out of 14 counties in terms of total classified acres of shellfish growing areas.
+With an average value of sales at $35,092,000, Thurston County is ranked 3rd in the state and 13th nationally for aquaculture production.
+The 2018 Census of Aquaculture ranked Washington State as a national leader in shellfish production, second only to Mississippi based on aquaculture sales.

-In addition to marine based aquaculture operations, several tribal, public, and privately owned land based fish farms reside in Thurston County, including salmon and trout hatcheries.
-In 2017, there were 3 WDFW salmon hatcheries in Thurston County that hatch Coho, Chinook, and Steelhead.
+In addition to marine based aquaculture operations, several tribal, public, and privately owned land-based fish farms reside in Thurston County, including salmon and trout hatcheries.
+In 2023, there were 2 WDFW salmon hatcheries in Thurston County that hatch Coho, Chinook, and Steelhead.
 These operations rely on the plentiful and clean water from shallow aquifers to raise fish, many pumping millions of gallons a day.
 Unlike surface waters that have fluctuating temperatures dependent on the season, groundwater remains a constant 50 degrees, allowing for the consistent and sustained growth of the fish.

 There are also several natural populations of Chinook and Steelhead within Thurston County, including 3 federally threatened populations.
-Wild salmon runs have continued to decline due to human influences (loss & fragmentation of habitat, pollution, dams, overfishing) and changes to the natural environment (fluctuating marine conditions, increase in predators, climate change).
+Wild salmon runs have continued to decline due to human influences (loss & fragmentation of habitat, pollution, dams, overfishing) and changes to the natural environment (fluctuating marine conditions, increase in predators, climate change), and Puget Sound Chinook and Puget Sound Steelhead are considered “in crisis” as of 2022 according the to the State of Salmon report.